How much does carpet cleaning cost?Get a free quote now

 It's free and takes only a minute.

 See how it works

-This carpet cleaning price guide will break down everything you need to know about dry carpet cleaning costs in Australia.
-By the end of this guide, you'll have a clear idea of the price you can expect to pay for dry carpet cleaning, and you'll know how to get started with hiring your carpet cleaner.
+This carpet cleaning price guide will break down everything you need to know about carpet cleaning costs in Australia, based on our data from hundreds of carpet cleaners and finished carpet cleaning tasks.
+By the end of this guide, you’ll have a clear idea of the price you can expect to pay and you’ll know how to get started with hiring your carpet cleaner.

+The average cost of house cleaning ranges between $70-$150 but it is totally dependant on the amount of work involved.
 Carpet cleaning prices depend a lot on the type of house, the tasks, and how much work is involved.
-We've reviewed all our recent carpet cleaning services and tasks posted in the marketplace to give you approximate price guides for each based on your city/location.
+We’ve reviewed all our recent carpet cleaning tasks posted in the marketplace to give you approximate price guides for each based on your city/location.